-Intact lead based paint presents no exposure hazard until such time as it is disturbed (8).
-In the absence of contrary information, intact paint should be presumed to be lead containing until such time as it will be disturbed and managed in-place.
+Intact lead containing materials present no exposure hazard until such time as they are disturbed.
+In the absence of contrary information, intact coatings should be presumed to be lead-containing and managed in-place until such time as it will be disturbed.
 The following recommendations should be considered to assess and document potential exposures to lead-containing materials:

 - Chipping, peeling and cracking paint presents minimal exposure potential in the absence of an activity that will potentially result in dust generation (wind erosion, vibration, friction, etc.).
-If areas with damaged paint and potential for dust generation are identified it was recommended that the paint be tested to determine lead content and if the paint is lead containing then industrial hygiene air samples of either the area, or workers who work in the area be collected to establish a baseline exposure. - For any activities involving the disturbance of paint known to be lead containing initial exposure determinations consistent with the OSHA lead standards should be established.
+If areas with damaged paint and potential for dust generation are identified it was recommended that the paint be tested to determine lead content and if the paint is lead-containing then industrial hygiene air samples of either the area, or workers who work in the area be collected to establish a baseline exposure. - For any activities involving the disturbance of paint known to be lead-containing initial exposure determinations consistent with the OSHA lead standards should be established.
 These exposure determinations should be catalogued in a central location and consulted for future activities. - Further, it should be required that contractors provide MSDS for all new coatings being applied to ensure that new lead-containing is not being applied.
 No new LBP should be used unless there is no feasible alternative available.